AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-stream-properties.md

 ## Interpolation and extrapolation

-You can use the `InterpolationMode`, `ExtrapolationMode`, and [SdsStreamPropertyOverride object](#sdsstreampropertyoverride) to determine how a specific stream reads data.
+You can use the `InterpolationMode`, `ExtrapolationMode`, and SdsStreamPropertyOverride to determine how a specific stream reads data.
 If you do not define these read characteristics at the stream level, the stream inherits them from the type.

 ## SdsStreamPropertyOverride